PejperO/PokerCalculator/README.md

 4. **Cross-Platform Support:**
    - Extend the application to iOS using Kotlin Multiplatform Mobile (KMM).
    - Ensure seamless functionality and UI experience across both platforms.
+   >The IOS version in Swift is in the testing phase and will be available soon.

 5. **Enhanced User Interface:**
    - Improve the design and usability of the app.